 Now it’s time to decide where you’ll reach your customers.

-Marketing channels are how you’ll communicate your message (e.g., social media, SEO, email, paid ads).
-Instead of trying to be everywhere, focus on the 2 to 5 channels where your target audience spends the most time.
-Even with lean budgets, smart channel focus can deliver outsized results, e.g., a digital health startup achieved 13%+ CTR on just $300/month by matching message to audience.
+Marketing channels are how you’ll communicate your message (e.g., social media, SEO, paid ads).
+Focus on the 2 to 5 channels where your audience spends the most time.
+A digital health startup achieved 13%+ CTR on just $300/month by matching message to audience.

-Your choice of channels should align with your audience’s habits and your business model.
-If building an effective multi channel plan feels overwhelming, you can explore an autonomous GTM platform to help test and optimize your campaigns efficiently.
+If building an effective multi channel plan feels overwhelming, you can explore an autonomous GTM platform to help test and optimize your campaigns.

 Your sales plan outlines how you will sell the product.
 This includes choosing a sales model, such as: